ChrstphrHll/npc_gen/students/Caeleb Embrae.md

   int: 9
   str: 13
   wis: 9
-track: Assault
-trait: I never pass up a friendly wager.
-trait1: Skillful
-trait2: Libidinous
 year: 2
+guild: Fiesn
+partyID: 54
 ---
 # Caeleb Embrae
 ---
 ### Description
 - 2nd year Tiefling Bard in Fiesn
-- straight blue hair that's geled back, Red eyes, and Deep Blue skin
+- straight blue hair that's geled back, Pale Gray eyes, and Deep Blue skin
 - Is Skillful and Libidinous, and has Invention as their ideal

 ### Organizations